 While stress doesn’t directly cause eye floaters, it can lead to eye fatigue and cause eye floaters to seem more abundant.6

-A lack of sleep can also induce eye strain and lead to visual symptoms, including:
+Lack of sleep can also increase eye strain.
+It can lead to visual symptoms, including:

 - Light sensitivity

 - Dry eyes

 Resting your eyes and getting plenty of sleep can reduce eye floaters and minimize eye strain.